cicirello/self-tuning-lam-experiments/README.md

 output from my runs are found in the [/data](data) directory.
 Be aware that running all of the experiments will take quite a bit of time.

+There are also several other targets in the Makefile if you wish to run only some of the experiments from the paper.
+See the Makefile for details.

 ## Analyzing the Experimental Data

 To run the Python program that I used to generate summary statistics, run